-Feminization of poverty has exposed women to the brutalities of a patriarchal society.
-Poverty among women has forced women to succumb to jobs like that of a domestic servitude, prostitution etc. Feminization of migration14 is another emerging concept that drags home the reason as to why women and children become victims of human trafficking.
+Feminization of migration is another emerging concept that drags home the reason as to why women and children become victims of human trafficking.
 Women face discrimination at their workplace where they are paid less than their male counterparts for the same or more hours of work.
 So in order to feed their children and take up the responsibilities of their households, single mothers often resort to prostitution and readily become a part of the trafficking network.
-The moral turpitude they go through is not comprehensible.15 Culture and Traditions:
+The moral turpitude they go through is not comprehensible.

+• Culture and Traditions:

 Child marriage and bride trafficking comes to play under this factor.
 Equating a girl child to that of a burden pushes the parents to engage in trafficking and promote prostitution.
-In certain parts of India, there are many castes that practice community-based prostitution like Bedia, Bechara etc. In South India, girls are subject to sexual exploitation, abuse, neglect in the name of Devadasis, Joginis, Basivis.16 Economy:
+In certain parts of India, there are many castes that practice community-based prostitution like Bedia, Bechara etc. In South India, girls are subject to sexual exploitation, violence, abuse, neglect in the name of Devadasis, Joginis, Basivis.

+Economy:

-The increasing economic disparity between the developing and the developed countries has credited the demand for cheap labor and easily accessible sex services leading to human trafficking.
+The increasing economic disparity between the developing and the developed countries has credited the mandate for cheap labor and easily accessible sex services leading to human trafficking.
 The poor, who are the targets of the exploitative mechanism, find themselves victimized by this illicit trade.

-Environmental factors:
+• Environmental factors: